armoney/Evento/README.md

 > **Note**: This branch (master) contains a skeleton without any app code, perfect for creating a _new_ application or challenge.
 If you're looking for an example app built with this skeleton, take a look at the [example](/../..//tree/example) branch which includes basic CRUD and RSpec tests.

+Event-o

+Have you ever tried to create an event and invite your friends through social media?
+Some friends are on FB, some aren't, some are on IG, some aren't.
+Now you can create an event and invite all of your contacts through text!
+Register and start making your events now!

 ### Purpose
 The Sinatra Skeleton: